OrbisMinecraft/plurality/readme.md

 on your machine.
 To get started, download the source code (either by downloading the ZIP file or `git clone`-ing it).
 Then open the folder with the source code in a terminal or command prompt and run `./gradlew shadowJar`.
 You will find the plugin's JAR file in `./build/libs`.

+## Other Projects
+Also check out our other projects:
+- [Ferocity](https://github.com/OrbisMinecraft/ferocity), a Velocity plugin for sharing the tab list across multiple servers
+- [Tenacity](https://github.com/OrbisMinecraft/tenacity), a Paper plugin which saves player's inventories in a database so they can be shared across servers
+- [Ionicity](https://github.com/OrbisMinecraft/ionicity), a Velocity plugin for sharing chat across multiple servers